 Stick a White or Blue Crayon in the Freezer

 This isn't one I knew of growing up, but one friend says in her youth she swore by leaving a white or blue crayon in the freezer.
-It once began with only white crayons but, like many things in childhood (such as battery-operated toys), crayons often disappear all on their own.
-So a blue crayon was used in its place.
-Which is quite appropriate given the blue hue of a thick snowfall.
+It started with only white crayons, but, like many things in childhood, crayons often disappear all on their own.
+So a blue crayon was added just in case you couldn't find a white one.

 Have Ice Cream for Dinner

 What better way to summon icy cold weather with a frozen ferocity than eating something cold and delicious?
-Maybe the cosmos knows how badly you want to munch on some cold, clean, white snow only after you have ice cream for dinner.
-Whether you opt for plain vanilla or your favorite makes no difference, although you can certainly spin that own tradition how you'd like in your house.
-Then get ready for all the best snow day activities
+Maybe it's only after you have ice cream for dinner that the cosmos knows how badly you want to munch on some cold, clean, white snow.
+Whether you opt for plain vanilla or your favorite makes no difference, although you can certainly spin your own tradition.
+Then get ready for all the best snow day activities.

 Strategies for Days Full of Snowflakes